-When you shop, look for unsweetened acai puree to combine with blueberries and pomegranate, two other vitamin C-rich antioxidants, for a boost to your immune system.
+When you shop, look for unsweetened acai puree or powder to combine with blueberries and pomegranate, two other vitamin C-rich antioxidants, for a boost to your immune system.

 2. Aloe Vera

-The juice of this succulent plant, native to northern Africa, is widely respected for its phytochemical content, particularly saponins that cleanse the blood and improve the immune system, lignins that aid in absorption, and anti-inflammatory salicylic acid.
+The juice of this succulent plant, native to northern Africa, is widely respected for its phytochemical content, particularly saponins that are said to cleanse the blood and boost the immune system, lignins that aid in absorption, and anti-inflammatory salicylic acid.